dtu-dl-project/mlops-project/reports/README.md

 >
 > Answer:

 The code coverage is 39% for the API, focusing on verifying basic operations like GET requests and ensuring responses are handled correctly.
-For data-related code, coverage is 43%, since most of the code is from the dataloader and the main function for loading data, which are challenging to test.
+For data-related code, coverage is up to 50%, since most of the code is from the main function for loading data, used for doing the whole process of obtaining data, which are challenging to test.
 The model tests achieves 93% coverage because all components of the U-Net baseline, including layer shapes and functionality, have been tested.

 Our testing approach focused on unit tests, with a GitHub hook ensuring these tests run automatically on every push.
 We intentionally avoided testing training, evaluation, and visualization due to time constraints in GitHub Actions and the inefficiency of re-downloading datasets with every push.